 From there we just got in the standard immigration queues, which maybe took about 15 minutes to get through.
 The immigration officers didn’t ask for our vaccine cards or QR codes.

 For what it’s worth, I’ve heard similar experiences from people who have entered the country since then.
 While wait times vary based on the time of day and day of week, for the most part it seems to be a pretty straightforward process.

 Everyone traveling to Greece needs to complete a passenger locator form prior to travel, which needs to be submitted at least the day before arrival.
 The good news is that this form is easy enough to complete, and you can even just use one form for an entire group traveling together.

 The arrivals process in Greece was seamless for us — firefighters checked our QR code and CDC cards, and then we just went into the normal immigration queue.
-Here’s to hoping that this process stays so simple even as tourist numbers increase.
+Greece seems to have done a great job managing the arrivals process.

 If you’ve entered Greece since the country reopened to tourists, what was your experience like?